xieyuheng/inner/README.txt

 I am also specially interested in the formalization of Category theory, and its applications in the design of programming language's type systems.

-- Which relates back to my language designs.
+- Which link back to my language designs.